-If you disagree with your local authority’s decision not to pay for your care services – or you don’t think you’ve been offered enough support to meet your needs – you need to speak out.
+If you disagree with your local authority’s decision not to pay for your care services – speak out.
+Two in three complaints that reach the Ombudsman are successful.

 Know your rights

-- You have the legal right to a free care-needs assessment – your local authority can’t just refuse because they don’t think you qualify for support.
+- You have the legal right to a free care needs assessment to work out how much help you need to live as independently as possible.
+Your local authority can’t simply refuse because they don’t think you’ll qualify for support.

 - You can ask for a reassessment if you think your circumstances have changed.

-- Every local authority has its own eligibility criteria for what support you can and cannot receive, but they still have to comply with government guidelines.
+- Every local authority has their own eligibility criteria for what support you can and can’t receive.
+But they still have to follow government guidelines.

 - Your local authority has a legal duty to meet your eligible care needs – it’s not enough to say they can’t afford them.